Recently I was interviewed on Lance Tamashiro‘s podcast on the topic of Reputation and Authority Positioning

 Lance Tamashiro: You know and I actually … I was looking around at you stuff, just like how I mentioned before and I mentioned to you before we started this interview, we were just chatting that your show reads like a who’s who of business people.
 I mean it really does.
 If you guys haven’t seen that, go check that out.
 Look up his podcast because it really is … You want to be impressed about some people that are on here and so my point of even bringing all of this up is, as part of positioning and being an authority, one of the things that I’ve always tried to do is I want to align with myself with people like Mike.
 People that are on his show.
 One of the best ways that you can do that is if you know of a celebrity that’s been interviewed by Mike and you get on that same show, all of a sudden you’re positioned by people that go and look at it as, “Wow, this guy runs in those circles.
 This guy got on this show this exact same way.”
 That power of positioning really works to your advantage as well.

 Mike Saunders: Yeah, you’re exactly right.
 I was just talking to … That makes me think of another point which you and your products offer a Kindle publishing course and we could talk for hours and hours on why you should become a published author.
 One of the main reasons is this, Dan Kennedy said to me in another comment he says, “Sales people have brochures, experts have books.”
 Then Chet Holmes, the late Chet Holmes … If anyone’s ever read his book called the Ultimate Sales Machine, he is just spectacular.
 You’ve got to read that book, so go to Amazon and buy it today.
 He said, “Experts close 3 times as many deals as sales people.”
 If that’s the case and sales people have brochures and experts have books, IE, you need a book.
 Guess what, you might be nodding your head going, “Yeah, yeah, yeah.
 Heard that 10 times last year.
 It’s on my bucket list.
-I’m going to do it, I’ve got this burning topic that I want to have published.
+I’m going to do it, I’m going to work out how to edit a book, publish it, and profit from it.
+I’ve got this burning topic that I want to have published.
 I just can’t get started.”
 Here’s the breakdown, the breakdown is you’re thinking of this project as the one and only spotlighted, award winning, grammatical piece of awesomeness and it doesn’t need to be that initially.

 Through your course that you offer or through a package that I offer where, like you said at the beginning you’re going to hold me to it, so I’m going to tell you how this could happen.
 We’ll tie all together the media message and the positioning.
 Imagine this, when you talk to that person, that prospect, or that strategic alliance … and again, maybe some of your listeners would like to speak at some local events, the chamber, the rotary, the whatever, well who are you?
 When they Google you what do they see?
 If they start seeing some of these news releases or ding ding Amazon best selling author and now all of a sudden they’re like, “Oh yeah, yeah, yeah.
 Your book is on XYZ.”
 The title and the topic need to be about the target audience that solves a problem that they have, and this speaking engagement would have a lot of your target audience there.
 This meeting organizer would love to bring in an expert right?
 Expert.
 That expert needs to be able to bring some value.
 If you speak to a group of 5 or 10, or 25 people and they’re your target audience and you’re just speaking out of your expertise and you’ve got a few books in the back of the room or you can say, “Hey, it’s available on Kindle at a reduced price.”
 Now all of a sudden … Selling a book is not even the point.